garyg1/json-formatter/README.md

 # Simple JSON Formatter
 A simple JavaScript program that formats JSON in a human-readable way.
-Uses a heuristic approach (no constaint optimization).
+Uses a heuristic approach (no constraint optimization).

 JSON is a human- and machine-readable data representation language.
 However, humans and machines make vastly different spacing and wrapping decisions when writing it.
 There are many times when developers